 These rehabilitation centers also include holistic therapies, such as art therapy and equine therapy.
 Holistic treatments are helpful in conjunction with other therapies.

 Commonly known as CBT, cognitive behavioral therapy is a common form of treatment that is often used in a variety of rehab centers.
 This is usually monitored by a skilled therapist who has experience with CBT.

 This form of treatment focuses on identifying thoughts and belief systems that lead to negative behaviors.
 It also dives into the motivations behind alcoholism.

 During this treatment, the therapist assists the patient in walking through the various triggers, thought processes, and actions.
-This provides the patient lasting tools to use to manage their reactions to a situation.
+This provides the patient with lasting tools to use to manage their reactions to a situation.

 The term “catastrophic thinking” is commonly seen in dual diagnosis patients.
 CBT helps to work through catastrophic thinking so that a person manages their anxiety in a healthier manner.

 Finally, CBT also shows the person that past mistakes are just that – in the past.
 This treatment teaches patients how to work through their history and overcome challenges.

 Holistic treatments have their time and place in a recovery center.
 Many people find this treatment plan instrumental in their recovery.

 There are many different forms of holistic treatment that include: